-The connection policies regulating the joining of generation facilities to the transmission system are specified in the Energy Act, the Market Rules, the SEPS Operation Rules and the SEPS Technical Rules.
+The policies regulating the connection of generation facilities to the transmission system are specified in the Energy Act, the Market Rules, the SEPS Operation Rules and the SEPS Technical Rules.
 Any electricity producer has the right to connect its generation facility to the system by virtue of a connection to the system contract and after completion of technical and commercial terms for access and connection to the transmission system.
 SEPS is obliged to connect each applicant meeting the above terms.
-SEPS, however, may refuse connection and access to the system in cases where connection can compromise safety, reliability and stability of the system operation or if the system lacks capacity.
+However, SEPS may refuse connection to the system in cases where connection may compromise safety, reliability and the stability of system operation, or if the system lacks capacity.

 SEPS assesses, as a first step, the possibility to connect.
-Such an assessment takes place based on an application filed by the potential producer at the early stages of the permitting procedures (during planning proceedings).
-SEPS evaluates the request, assesses technical options for the connection and sets out (i) binding technical requirements for connection; (ii) the technical parameters, data and documents that must be submitted along with the application for connection; and (iii) the date of connection and term for filing of the application for connection.
+Such an assessment takes place based on an application filed by the potential producer at the early stages of the permitting procedures.
+SEPS evaluates the request, assesses technical options for the connection and sets out:

+- binding technical requirements for connection; - the technical parameters, data and documents that must be submitted along with the application for connection; and - the date of connection and term for filing of the application for connection.
 The applicant must comply with the above terms and conditions and reflect them in the constructed facility.

 Subsequently, after the facility is constructed, the applicant files an application for connection.
 Such an application must be supported by project documentation of the facility and construction permits and must address a number of other matters.
 The TSO determines binding conditions under which the facility can be connected, including a timetable.
-The parties enter into an agreement on the connection to the system contract.
+The parties enter into an agreement on the connection to the transmission system.
 Physical connection is made after payment of the connection fee.
 The fees of connection and access to the transmission system are regulated by the RONI.